Five9 (NASDAQ:FIVN) Given New $212.00 Price Target at Piper Sandler

-Five9 (NASDAQ:FIVN) had its price objective upped by equities researchers at Piper Sandler from $206.00 to $212.00 in a research report issued on Tuesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the software maker’s stock.
-Piper Sandler’s price objective points to a potential upside of 27.11% from the company’s current price.
+Five9 (NASDAQ:FIVN) had its price target boosted by investment analysts at Piper Sandler from $206.00 to $212.00 in a report released on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the software maker’s stock.
+Piper Sandler’s target price would suggest a potential upside of 9.62% from the company’s current price.

-A number of other equities research analysts have also recently weighed in on the stock.
-Canaccord Genuity boosted their price target on shares of Five9 from $145.00 to $175.00 and gave the company a “buy” rating in a research report on Friday, October 30th.
-Rosenblatt Securities lifted their price objective on shares of Five9 from $170.00 to $180.00 and gave the company a “buy” rating in a research note on Friday, October 30th.
-Needham & Company LLC lifted their price objective on shares of Five9 from $165.00 to $200.00 and gave the company a “buy” rating in a research note on Thursday, January 14th.
-Stephens upgraded shares of Five9 from an “equal weight” rating to an “overweight” rating and lifted their price objective for the company from $140.00 to $175.00 in a research note on Friday, October 30th.
-Finally, Zacks Investment Research upgraded shares of Five9 from a “hold” rating to a “strong-buy” rating and set a $200.00 price objective on the stock in a research note on Thursday, January 14th.
-Four analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Five9 currently has a consensus rating of “Buy” and an average price target of $166.69.
+FIVN has been the subject of a number of other reports.
+Jefferies Financial Group started coverage on Five9 in a research note on Monday.
+They set a “buy” rating and a $220.00 price target for the company.
+Craig Hallum increased their price target on Five9 from $163.00 to $215.00 and gave the company a “buy” rating in a research note on Monday.
+JPMorgan Chase & Co. increased their price target on Five9 from $170.00 to $209.00 and gave the company an “overweight” rating in a research note on Monday.
+Roth Capital increased their price target on Five9 from $125.00 to $135.00 and gave the company a “neutral” rating in a research note on Monday.
+Finally, Needham & Company LLC increased their price objective on Five9 from $165.00 to $200.00 and gave the company a “buy” rating in a research report on Thursday, January 14th.
+Five research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average price target of $190.06.

-Several hedge funds and other institutional investors have recently made changes to their positions in FIVN.
-NEXT Financial Group Inc purchased a new stake in shares of Five9 in the third quarter valued at about $96,000.
-MAI Capital Management purchased a new stake in shares of Five9 in the third quarter valued at about $404,000.
-Altium Wealth Management LLC purchased a new stake in shares of Five9 in the third quarter valued at about $232,000.
-Dorsey Wright & Associates lifted its holdings in shares of Five9 by 11.6% in the third quarter.
-Dorsey Wright & Associates now owns 10,044 shares of the software maker’s stock valued at $1,302,000 after purchasing an additional 1,042 shares in the last quarter.
-Finally, Valeo Financial Advisors LLC lifted its holdings in shares of Five9 by 23.5% in the third quarter.
-Valeo Financial Advisors LLC now owns 473 shares of the software maker’s stock valued at $61,000 after purchasing an additional 90 shares in the last quarter.
-97.93% of the stock is currently owned by institutional investors.
+Large investors have recently made changes to their positions in the stock.
+State of Alaska Department of Revenue purchased a new stake in shares of Five9 during the fourth quarter worth $30,000.
+Perigon Wealth Management LLC purchased a new stake in shares of Five9 during the fourth quarter worth $32,000.
+Signaturefd LLC raised its holdings in shares of Five9 by 183.3% during the fourth quarter.
+Signaturefd LLC now owns 204 shares of the software maker’s stock worth $36,000 after acquiring an additional 132 shares in the last quarter.
+Phoenix Wealth Advisors purchased a new stake in shares of Five9 during the fourth quarter worth $48,000.
+Finally, Altshuler Shaham Ltd raised its holdings in shares of Five9 by 24.0% during the third quarter.
+Altshuler Shaham Ltd now owns 393 shares of the software maker’s stock worth $51,000 after acquiring an additional 76 shares in the last quarter.
+Institutional investors and hedge funds own 97.93% of the company’s stock.

 Five9, Inc, together with its subsidiaries, provides cloud software for contact centers in the United States and internationally.
 The company offers virtual contact center cloud platform that delivers a suite of applications, which enables the breadth of contact center-related customer service, sales, and marketing functions; and acts as a hub for digital engagement channels between the clients and their customers, which enables them to manage the end-to-end customer experience in a single unified architecture.